blaynem/rumble-raffle-DAO/README.md

   - ~~Request payment before joining a game.~~
   - When you are in an activity, it should highlight the row / your name or something to bring awareness to it.
 - Home Page:
-  - Add list of rooms that have are open
+  - Add list of rooms that are open
   - If the user has `admin` rights, show them the `create` room button
   - Add list of past rooms and payouts
-- Sockets:
-  - Socket data should be encoded from client side somehow

 ## Server